Oh Land Announces New Studio Album Slated for 2019, Produced by Thomas Bartlett

 DEBBIE PRESSMAN // Publicist

-In the five years since her last studio release, Earthsick, Fabricius has also made a splash in the classical music world, playing with Lang Lang and Joshua Bell in Carnegie Hall and wth the symphony orchestra in her native country of Denmark.
-In 2016 she collaborated with the Queen of Denmark, Queen Margrethe II, composing music for the children’s ballet “Askepot”.
-And in summer 2017 she created the musical score for “Watermusic”, a multimedia performance for over 15,000 people at Randers Harbor combining architecture, dance and music.
-Both Askepot and Watermusic have since been released as instrumental albums, and are available on music services worldwide.
-She also created the music for the museum exhibition “The Ship” presented by Nikolaj Kunsthal Gallery in collaboration with Eske Kath last year.
-And most recently she reimagined the Danish National Anthem as a dark, dystopian theme song for the new Netflix sci-fi hit “The Rain”.
+Oh Land also composes music for film, theater, and the classical music world, playing with Lang Lang and Joshua Bell at Carnegie Hall in New York City, and orchestrating concerts for the Danish Symphony Orchestra in her native country of Denmark.
+She collaborated with the Queen of Denmark to create a ballet for the Danish Theatre (2016); created the music for Watermusic, a multimedia performance for over 15,000 people at Randers Harbor combining architecture, dance and music (2017), as well as creating the musical score for the exhibition “The Ship” at Nikolaj Kunsthal in collaboration with Eske Kath.
+Most recently she reimagined the Danish National Anthem as a dark, dystopian theme song for the new Netflix sci-fi hit “The Rain”.